 If you don't devote a small percentage of your time to working for free, you're making a mistake.

-Most entrepreneurs don’t do pro bono work.
-(By pro bono I don’t mean for charity, I mean for another entrepreneur.)
+I know: Most entrepreneurs don't do pro bono work.
+(By pro bono I don't mean for charity, I mean for other people.)

 A friend swears "pro bono" is Latin for "no way."
 He says, "I'm against the idea of anyone working for free.
 As a more colorful person said, there are two kinds of articles on Huffington Post: Those that shouldn't be written at all, and those that are too good to give away.
 I don't think anyone should give away their profession."